project-akri/akri/docs/end-to-end-demo-rpi4.md

 ## Going beyond the demo
 1. Plug in real cameras!
 You can [pass environment variables](./udev-video-sample.md#modifying-ther-brokerpod-spec) to the frame server broker to specify the format, resolution width/height, and frames per second of your cameras.
-1. Apply the onvif-camera configuration and make the streaming app display footage from both the local video devices and onvif cameras.
+1. Apply the [ONVIF configuration](onvif-configuration.md) and make the streaming app display footage from both the local video devices and onvif cameras.
 To do this, modify the [video streaming yaml](../deployment/samples/akri-video-streaming-app.yaml) as described in the inline comments in order to create a larger service that aggregates the output from both the `udev-camera-svc` service and `onvif-camera-svc` service.
 1. Add more nodes to the cluster.
 1. [Modify the udev rule](udev-video-sample.md#modifying-the-udev-rule) to find a more specific subset of cameras.
 1. Discover other udev devices by creating a new udev configuration and broker.
 Learn more about the udev protocol [here](udev-configuration.md).